 - Identify any additional specific behavioral expectations related to the Program.

-- Have each adult who will be working with Children in the Program complete the online training provided by Risk Management & Safety (RMS) at minimum every three years.
+- Each adult who will be working with Children in the Program must complete the online training provided by the Office of Risk Management at minimum every three years.

-- Determine if the Unit should enhance or modify the required training to meet specific needs of the particular program involved in consultation with RMS to ensure all required elements are included
+The Unit may enhance or modify the required training to meet specific needs of the particular program involved in consultation with the Office of Risk Management to ensure all required elements are included.